 A more symbolic set of strictures are placed on the use of colour and music in the name of religious belief, even where the particulars of a conviction can seem a nonsense in hindsight.
 When Pope Gregory decreed the colours of the rainbow that Noah saw were red and green only, limners were obliged to decorate manuscripts accordingly.
 Likewise, the musical note B was long neglected because our ancestors' spiritual advisers considered it barely respectable.
 Contemporary attitudes are more relaxed: the choice of sound or colour is largely left to the discretion of the creator, as part of the individual's response to any cultural imperatives.
 Of course, there are circumstances where broader creative control is required.
 The integration of colour and music, within a film or a piece of theatre, sees their roles refined - sometimes to the point that their presence (or lack of it) is subliminal, subtly augmenting a text or underscoring a mood.

 Attempts have been made to regulate the use of our senses even further, by stipulating relationships between colour and music themselves.
 Most often, arrangements of this kind serve the most exulted purposes, endeavouring to paint a picture of heaven with light and colour, and to describe it with musical notes.
 Perhaps the most pervasive doctrine of this kind emerged in the 17th century, when Sir Isaac Newton first analysed the coloured properties of sunlight.
-Newton felt obliged to divide the naturally-occurring spectrum into seven colours, one for each note of a musical scale.
+Newton felt obliged to divide the naturally-occurring spectrum into seven colours, one for each interval of a musical scale.
 In this way, the phenomena of light and sound were united in the one mathematical matrix.
 His simple array has survived as a colour-music code, as well as a commonly-accepted way of describing the rainbow.